-All those involved with reviewing applications are required to attend the training on the Human Resources search processes.
-Those involved with Director level and above staff searches are also required to complete and pass the LinkedIn training for committee members.
+All those responsible for reviewing applications are required to attend the Human Resources search processes training.

-Preparation of Recruitment Plan (for Director level and above Staff Searches)
+Preparation of Recruitment Plan for Search Committees

 The recruitment plan includes the position data and the names of each committee member.
-Additionally, it indicates the search committee's plans for additional external advertising.
-The goal for external advertisement is to ensure the advertisement reaches the most diverse pool of applicants possible.
-It is critical that search committees adopt a proactive approach to selecting non-traditional methods of posting position announcements to increase their ability to attract diverse candidates.
+It also indicates the search committee's plans for additional external advertising.
+The goal for external advertisement is to ensure the advertisement reaches the most qualified pool of applicants.
+It is critical for search committees to adopt a proactive approach to selecting non-traditional methods of advertising announcements to increase their ability to attract qualified candidates.